kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## 2022
 - I have been invited to be a reviewer for the Practical ML for Developing Countries Workshop (PML4DC) at ICLR 2022
-- I reviewed a Haskell book!
+- I reviewed a Haskell book and a Haskell article!
 - I will be on an upcoming episode of Corecursive! (x2: New Year's episode, April Fool's episode) :)
 - I will be giving a talk at the "Math for Math's Sake" Meetup, giving a lightning talk on isogenies.
 - I will be giving an Isogenies talk (and a bit of context for my research) for CSRMP's Alumni Research panel.
 I will also be a panelist for their Alumni panel!